Hamideh-Mehri/SageMaker/README.md

 `SM_CHANNEL_TEST`: Same as above, but for the ‘test’ channel.

+In the training script we saved our trained model for deployment on SageMaker.
+We saved our model to a certain filesystem path called `model_dir`.
+This value is accessible through the environment variable `SM_MODEL_DIR`. we saved it as .joblib file at the end of training.

 3- Configure the training job by specifying the path of the training script(entry_point), S3 location of the data, the compute resources needed (instance_type and instance_count), and the output path for the model artifacts(args.model_dir in script.py, the default value is specified by the